 Historic Arkansas Museum, formerly known as Arkansas Territorial Restoration, is a historic site museum located in the heart of downtown Little Rock.
 On its grounds are some of the oldest buildings in the state, on their original sites: the c.
 1827 Hinderliter Grog Shop, the 1840s McVicar and Brownlee Houses, and the 1820s reconstructed Arkansas Gazette print shop are joined by the transplanted Plum Bayou Log House, an 1850s plantation house from Scott, Arkansas.
 These carefully restored and furnished buildings preserve Arkansas’s heritage and reveal an important truth about the state’s most exciting period that the rough-and-ready frontier territory and fledgling state also had its touches of elegance and refinement.

 Each year the museum serves more than 70,000 schoolchildren, tourists and Arkansans with guided tours, special events, history exhibits, outreach and publications.
-In the Log House program during the school year, and Pioneer Day Camp in the summer, scores of children learn to spin and weave, dip candles and cook cornbread on a hearth.
+With education programs during the school year, and Camp Historic Arkansas in the summer, scores of children learn to churn butter, dip candles, print a newspaper, and preserve food.

 The museum’s education staff travels the state reaching schoolchildren who cannot make the journey to Little Rock.